alos-source/pendriveInventory/readme.md

 Data is stored in the user profile at: `%appdata%\.inventory\`

 ## Environment
-This program has been devolped under the following environment:
+This program has been developed under the following environment:
 - Win10: 2004
 - Powershell Version: 5.1.19041.906